julien-marteen-akay/julien-marteen-akay.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
+role: |
-role: Data Scientist in Industry and Deep Learning in Research
+  Data Science in Industry
+  Deep Learning in Research

 # Organizations/Affiliations to show in About widget
 #organizations: